Pierre Bourdieu: As a public intellectual

 Bourdieu developed a project to investigate the effects—particularly the harm—of neoliberal reforms in France.
 The most significant fruit of this project was the 1993 study "The Weight of the World", although his views are perhaps more candidly expressed in his articles.
 "The Weight of the World" represented a heavyweight scientific challenge to the dominant trends in French politics.
 Since it was the work of a team of sociologists, it also shows Bourdieu's collaborative character, indicating that he was still in 1993 reluctant to accept being singled out with the category of public intellectual.

 Nevertheless, Bourdieu's activities as a critical sociologist prepared him for the public stage, fulfilling his "constructionist view of social life" as it relied upon the idea of social actors making change through collective struggles.
-His relationship with the media was improved through his very public action of organizing strikes and rallies that raised huge media interest in him and his many books became more popular through this new notoriety.
+His relationship with the media was improved through his very public action of organizing strikes and rallies that raised huge media interest in him, and his many books became more popular through this new notoriety.
 One of the main differences between the critical sociologist and public intellectual is the ability to have a relationship with popular media resources outside the academic realm.
-It is notable that, in his later writings, Bourdieu sounded cautionary notes about such individuals, describing them as "like the Trojan Horse" for the unwanted elements they may bring to the academic world.
+It is notable that, in his later writings, Bourdieu sounded cautionary notes about such individuals, describing them as being "like the Trojan Horse" for the unwanted elements they may bring to the academic world.
 Again Bourdieu seems wary of accepting the description 'public intellectual', worrying that it might be difficult to reconcile with science and scholarship.
 Research is needed on what conditions transform particular intellectuals into public intellectuals.